julie-berlin/pub-aie7-certification-challenge/Certification_Challenge.md

 1. Describe the retrieval techniques that you plan to try and to assess in your application.
 2. Write one sentence on why you believe each technique will be useful for your use case.

+**Answer**

+### Advanced Retrieval Techniques Implemented

+1. **Maximum Marginal Relevance (MMR)**: This technique balances relevance with diversity by selecting documents that are both relevant to the query and diverse from already selected documents.
+MMR is particularly useful for federal ethics queries because it ensures comprehensive coverage of different aspects of complex ethics regulations rather than retrieving multiple similar documents about the same specific rule.

+2. **Hybrid Retrieval Strategy**: This approach combines similarity search (60%) with MMR-based diversity selection (40%) to leverage the precision of similarity matching while ensuring diverse coverage.
+The hybrid strategy is ideal for ethics compliance because it provides highly relevant regulatory text while also surfacing related but distinct ethical considerations that users might not have initially considered.

+3. **Cohere Rerank Integration**: This advanced reranking technique uses Cohere's rerank-v3.5 model to improve the relevance scoring of initially retrieved documents by understanding semantic relationships and context better than traditional similarity measures.
+Cohere rerank is valuable for legal/ethics content because it can better understand the nuanced language and context-dependent meanings common in federal regulations.

+### Implementation Status
+- ✅ **MMR Strategy**: Fully implemented and evaluated
+- ✅ **Hybrid Strategy**: Implemented with configurable blend ratios
+- ✅ **Cohere Rerank**: Implemented with contextual compression
+- ✅ **Service Integration**: All strategies integrated into AdvancedRetrieverService
+- ✅ **Production Ready**: Available via API with strategy selection

 ---